andrinr/typeshaders/README.md

 ##### 3.2 Create a new Renderer

-Each renderer consists of a fragment shader, vertex shader, geometry object and optionally a FBO (frameBufferObject).
+Each ``Renderer`` consists of a fragment shader, vertex shader, geometry object and optionally a ``FBO`` (frameBufferObject).
 Optionally one can set the number of iterations the program will be run in each frame.
-Also if the shader requires a feedback loop, we can set autoFeedback to true.
+In case the shader requires a feedback loop, we can set ``autoFeedback`` to true.

 ````typescript
 start(){